 Confronted with aging ICT infrastructure and a growing population to service, the National Department of Health needed a fast, powerful CRM and operational solution with simple migration to bring it in line with the standards of the rest of the world.
 It was essential that any system overhaul should also boost productivity while bringing the department in line with best practices and governance requirements.

 The National Department of Health decided to collaborate with long-standing Microsoft partner, Mint Management Technologies, to take care of the implementation of Dynamics 365 across the department in a 4-phase approach so that the department can use digitisation to its advantage and improve the standards of its healthcare through digital transformation.
 This process involved scoping risk and requirements ahead of migrating all 2383 users.
-Training was then put in place to familiarise users with the new system before Dynamics 365 finally replaced the legacy system.
+Training was then put in place to familiarize users with the new system before Dynamics 365 finally replaced the legacy system.

 Moving to the new CRM boosted productivity and cut costs across the department.
 The unified infrastructure also connected various Government departments for improved collaboration and visibility of processes.
 Running the latest version of Dynamics 365 led to better infrastructure stability, thanks to the ease of updating a cloud platform.
 The previous scoping and training stages also meant that there was minimal disruption of operations during migration.